Protecting Your Engagement RIng

 Your ring holds sentimental value for you, so treat it with care.
 Consider getting a plate, a tray, a jewelry box with cloth inside, or even a tiny pillow to keep it safe.
 To keep your ring safe, you have a ton of storage choices to choose from.
 As a reminder to take it out before using cleaning supplies, place one option in your bedroom and another in the kitchen.

 What should you do while washing your hands with the ring?
 It should be safe to leave the ring on while washing if you’re using a mild soap.
 Actually, you should only need a little dish soap and warm water to clean at home.
-The chemicals in some antibacterial soaps and hand sanitizers may cause the ring to become dull and discolored over time.
+The chemicals in some antibacterial soaps vape carry case and hand sanitizers may cause the ring to become dull and discolored over time.
 The sanitizer may cause the prongs in your setting to become loosened, enabling the stone to fall out.

 Checking and adjusting the prongs on a frequent basis is our second and most crucial piece of advice, which brings us to our first point.
 When cleaning the ring or before a big night out, be sure to thoroughly inspect the ring to determine if its condition has altered.
 If you are worried, you could bring it to a jeweler for a professional evaluation.
 Some businesses provide an annual “prong check” for nothing or for a very small fee.
 While you’re visiting the jeweler, have your magnificent engagement ring professionally cleaned to keep it looking its best.